My mission for healthy plant-based weight loss

 How my fat nightmare began

-I had just come off a raw foods diet where I had lost a lot of weight in a few months.
+I had just come off a raw foods diet where I had lost 40 pounds in a few months.
 I was rail thin but still didn’t feel well and had incessant cravings for cooked food and high-calorie foods.

 I didn’t want to live my life in a constant state of exhaustion and craving for cooked processed foods.
 Plus all the food prep and juicing and dehydrating and grating and chopping took a lot of time.
 And the diet was expensive.
 I knew there had to be a better way.